Tim Birkhead: Media and Outreach

 Between 2002 and 2010 Birkhead had a monthly column in Times Higher Education.
 His articles were concerned with various aspects of higher education: undergraduate teaching, administration and, occasionally, research.

 He has written for The Guardian, The Independent, the BBC, The Biologist, Natural History and Evolve.

 He has featured on numerous BBC Radio 4 programmes, including Start the Week — with Jeremy Paxman; The Life Scientific with Jim Al-Khalili; The Infinite Monkey Cage in 2018.
-His book ‘The Most Perfect Thing’ provided the basis for the TV documentary ‘Attenborough’s Eggs’ introduced by David Attenborough (2018).
+His book 'The Most Perfect Thing' provided the basis for the TV documentary 'Attenborough's Eggs' introduced by David Attenborough (2018).
 Birkhead has been honorary curator of the Alfred Denny Museum in the University of Sheffield between 1980-2018.

 He has given numerous public lectures, including at Café Scientique, the Cheltenham Science Festival and numerous literary festivals including Ways with Words (Sheffield) and Hay on Wye.
-His a TED (conference) lecture on the history of ornithology has been viewed over 100,000 times.
+His TED (conference) lecture on the history of ornithology has been viewed over 100,000 times.